-You’ll want to start building up the number of people who ‘like’ your page, otherwise you’ll effectively be shouting into an empty room.
-You could consider paying for some Facebook advertising to encourage new likes of your page and speed up growth.
-It’s also worth brushing up on other ways to build your audience; our article on how to grow your social media followers to strengthen your brand gives you lots of useful pointers, and you can also learn how to get more people to view your Facebook posts.
+This article on how to grow your social media followers to strengthen your brand gives you lots more useful pointers, and you can also learn how to get more people to view your Facebook posts here.

 Managing your updates

 Keeping your Facebook page updated regularly doesn’t have to be time-consuming, even if you’re trying to keep on top of multiple social networks.

 Managing your reputation

-As your Facebook page gets established, you’ll also need to learn how to manage your reputation on social media so that you’ll know how to respond in the unlikely event of problems such as customer complaints.
-If you’ve enabled reviews and recommendations on your Facebook page, have a read of our advice on how to respond to a bad review just in case.
+As your Facebook page gets established, you’ll need to learn how to manage your reputation on social media so that you’ll know how to respond in the unlikely event of problems such as customer complaints.
+It’s also good to see the nice things people are saying about you, and making sure more people see them by responding to and sharing good feedback.